manhowong/ephys-analysis-doc/nsfa/README.md

 4. The peak occurs 1 ms or later after the average peak.

 Event peaks in each trace are detected automatically as follow:
 The trace is first smoothed to reduce noise.
 (Instead of smoothing, noise can also be removed by filters but it is probably less efficient and unnecessary for the purpose of peak detection.)
-The first derivative of the smoothed trace at each time point is computed.
-Peaks are defined as the transitioning point of the switch of derivative signs.
+The first derivative (gradient) at each time point of the smoothed trace is then computed.
+Peaks are defined as the transition point of the switch of derivative signs.
 (For downward peaks, sign switches from negative to positive.)

 Examples of traces passing the above criteria ↓